Kometa-Team/Kometa/docs/defaults/both/subtitle_language.md

 # Subtitle Language Default Metadata File

-The `- pmm: subtitle_language` Metadata File is used to dynamically create collections based on the subtitle languages available in your library.
+The `subtitle_language` Metadata File is used to dynamically create collections based on the subtitle languages available in your library.

 Example Collections Created: